n8n-io/n8n-docs/docs/security/infrastructure.md

-## On Prem Infor
+## On-Prem Infor
-With our On Prem solution, you done have to open any ports.
+With our On-Prem solution, you don't have to open any ports.
 This ensures that the security of your network is not compromised.
 ![on-prem-infor](/_images/security/infra-on-prem.png)